 Option 3.
 Electronic immortality

-Transhumanism as one of the philosophical movements presupposes 100% responsibility of human for his future improvement.
+Transhumanism as one of the philosophical movements presupposes 100% responsibility of humans for their future improvement.
 Transhumanism also predicts overcoming any limitations of physiological nature through the development of technological capabilities.

 Option 4.
 Space colonization